-When you stay with us you can lounge on our lawn and watch the sunset, go bird watching, ride horses, relax in front of a fire, stroll around the village, hike in the adjoining forest, catch trout, learn how to make Mexican food, and stargaze from our rooftop at night.
+Just two and a half hours outside of bustling Mexico City, our safe and sleepy farming community offers a tranquil respite to big city life, an opportunity to kick back and relax in a bucolic village nestled in a valley that lies at the entry of the Cerro Pelón Monarch Butterfly Sanctuary.
+When you stay with us you can lounge on our lawn, watch the sunset, go bird watching, ride horses, relax in front of a fire, visit local cottage industries, hike in the adjoining forest, catch trout, learn how to make Mexican food, or stargaze from our rooftop at night.
 In short, you’ll get to have a firsthand experience of small town life in an ejido in rural Mexico.
-But the main reason to come see us is because we are located less than 5 minutes from the entrance of the CERRO PELON MONARCH BUTTERFLY SANCTUARY, the end point of these magnificent creatures’ phenomenal yearly migration from Canada to Mexico.

-Some people cry when they see the butterflies.
-Others meditate in the forest beneath their trees, sitting so still they end up covered in monarchs.
+Many people cry when they see the butterflies.
+Others come to scatter ashes, propose marriage or otherwise mark a life transition.
 Still others take hundreds of photographs.
-Whatever you do, you will have a wonderful experience.
+Whatever you do, you are bound to have a memorable experience.

 By staying with us in the peasant community that abuts the reserve, you are spending your pesos in a place that has few other sources of income.
 Apart from butterfly tourism, illegal logging is one of the few lucrative jobs here.
 Uncontrolled logging endangers the butterfly habitat.
 By eating meals, renting horses, hiring guides, shopping in local stores, or buying souvenir baskets, you can make a difference to the people of Macheros, which in turn helps to preserve the monarch’s overwintering habitat.